ARCHIVED Issues & News

 The Midland Chamber of Commerce's Board of Directors has adopted a resolution In Support of the Reauthorization of the Type 4B Sales Tax for the City of Midland.
-To read the resolution CLICK HERE.
-For more information on the Type 4B Sales Tax, please visit: www.4bmidland.com
+Read the resolution.
+Find more information on the Type 4B Sales Tax.

 As part of the $1.1 trillion spending package passed by Congress, President Obama signed legislation into law effectively ending the oil export ban from the 1970’s.

 Texas lawmakers approved open carry legislation allowing licensed Texans to carry handguns in plain view in belt or shoulder holsters.
-Click here to see a summary of new laws passed in the 84th Regular Legislative Session that impact Concealed Handgun Licensing.
+See a summary of new laws passed in the 84th Regular Legislative Session that impact Concealed Handgun Licensing.
 Private businesses may continue to prohibit the carrying of handguns, whether concealed or open, into their place of business.
 However, in order to do so, they must post signs on the property to prohibit entry by a licensed holder with a handgun.
-Click here for examples of what the signs must look like.
+View examples of what the signs must look like.

 The big statewide transportation measure was Proposition 7, and it passed with more than 86% of the vote.
 The measure raises money for road projects by dedicating a portion of sales tax revenue, as well as diverting a percentage of the motor vehicle sales tax.